-Operator must always keep both hands on the handlebars and both feet on the footrests during vehicle operation.
+Operator must always keep both hands on the handlebars or on grab handles and both feet on the footrests during vehicle operation.

 Failure to use extra care when operating this vehicle on unfamiliar terrain.
-WHAT CAN HAPPEN

 You can come upon hidden rocks, bumps, or holes, without enough time to react.